Cyber Insurance vs. Warranties: Key Risk Management Elements

 Cyber Warranties: Guaranteeing Service Quality and Performance

-Cyber warranties, by contrast, are guarantees of the quality and performance of specific security services or products according to defined metrics.
-They're provided by security vendors or service providers as a commitment to stand behind their offerings.
+In contrast, cyber warranties assure the quality and effectiveness of particular security services or products based on established criteria.
+Security vendors or service providers offer warranties as a commitment to stand behind their offerings.
+As such, warranties specifically cover defined service failures rather than all security incidents.

 Primary Purpose: Guarantee that specific security services will perform according to defined service level metrics